complight/complight.github.io/docs/documentation/optica_it_color_vision_deficiency.md

 ## Designing for everyone
 Three practical consequences follow, and each has a way to check it.

 - Do not rely on color alone.
-Add a second channel, such as a label, an icon, a pattern, or a shape, so that the information survives when hue distinctness is lost.
+Add a second channel, such as a label, an icon, a pattern, or a shape, so that the information survives when hue differentiation is lost.
 - Hold enough contrast.
 Choose separations in lightness and saturation that persist under CVD simulation, rather than assuming that a red and a green will read apart.
 This is consistent with accessibility contrast guidance.
 - Verify computationally.
 Simulate protanopia and deuteranopia using standard physiological models [^@machado2009_cvd_simulation], color metric approaches [^@abasi2020_colour_edge_metrics], or libraries such as DaltonLens [^@burrus2021_daltonlens] and Colour [^@colourdevelopers2025_colour_science], and check that the signal survives under the simulation.